HNU-BIE/Macaca-Star/README.md

 into the standard NMT space, enabling multimodal integration, cross-subject comparison, and atlas-based analysis.

-# Cross-modal Translation with CycWave-Mamba

-**CycWave-Mamba** is the cross-modal translation module incorporated into Macaca-Star.
-It supports both 2D and 3D image translation for different imaging scenarios.

-For **2D fluorescence sections**, CycWave-Mamba generates block-face-like images that facilitate registration with corresponding block-face images and support subsequent 3D reconstruction.

-For **3D optical data**, CycWave-Mamba translates reconstructed fMOST PI and block-face volumes into synthetic T1w MRI-like volumes.
-These synthetic volumes provide an MRI-compatible anatomical representation for subsequent registration to subject-specific in vivo MRI or directly to the NMT template.

-Pretrained model checkpoints are provided in the [`checkpoints`](https://github.com/HNU-BIE/Macaca-Star/tree/main/checkpoints) folder and can be used directly for inference without additional retraining.

 # System Requirements

 Macaca-Star has been installed and tested on: